Own-Data-Privateer/hoardy-web/README.md

 ## <span id="quickstart-with-python"/>On a system with Python installed

-- Download [the dumb archiving server script](./dumb_server/pwebarc_dumb_dump_server.py) (aka `pwebarc_dumb_dump_server.py`) and run it, it has no dependencies except Python itself, and it's source code is less than 200 lines of pure Python and is very simple.
+- Download [the dumb archiving server `pwebarc_dumb_dump_server.py` script](./dumb_server/pwebarc_dumb_dump_server.py) and run it, it has no dependencies except Python itself, and it's source code is less than 200 lines of pure Python and is very simple.
   It will start saving data into `pwebarc-dump` directory wherever you run it from.

+  Alternatively, install via `pip install pwebarc-dumb-dump-server` and run as `pwebarc-dumb-dump-server`.
+  See [there](./dumb_server/) for more info.
 - On Firefox/Tor Browser/etc: [Install the extension from addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/pwebarc/) or see [Installing from source on Firefox/Tor Browser](#build-firefox).
 - On Chromium/Chrome/etc (experimental): See [Installing on Chromium/Chrome](#install-chromium) or [Installing from source on Chromium/Chrome](#build-chromium).

-Congratulations, you are now collecting your network traffic.
+Congratulations, you are now collecting and archiving your network traffic.
+If you want to collect everything and don't have time to figure out how to use the rest of this suite of tools right this moment, you can stop here, if you are successfully archiving your data (the extension will tell you if you are), the rest of this can wait.

+It took me about 6 months before I had to refer back to previously archived data for the first time when I started using `mitmproxy` to sporadically collect my HTTP traffic in 2017.
+So, I recommend you start collecting immediately and figure out how to use the rest of this suite later.

-Next, you should read the extension's ["Help" page](./extension/page/help.org).
+- Next, you should read the extension's ["Help" page](./extension/page/help.org).
   It has lots of useful details about how it works and quirks of different browsers.
   If you open it by clicking the "Help" button in the extension's UI, then hovering over or clicking on links in there will highlight relevant settings.

-It took me about 6 months before I had to refer back to previously archived data for the first time when I started using `mitmproxy` to sporadically collect my HTTP traffic in 2017.
-So, I recommend you start collecting immediately and figure out how to use the rest of this suite later.
+- Next, you should install and learn to use [`pwebarc-wrrarms` tool](./tool/) which allows you to view and manage files produced by the extension and the archiving server.

 ## On a system with no Python installed